mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 **Exercise 1:**

-To connect to the MongoDB we have to establish a connection.
+To connect to MongoDB we have to establish a connection.
 This will happen anytime we perform a CRUD operation, so I put it into a function to save a few lines of code.

-:bulb: You could also build a functiont that ensures the connection closes after each operation, and you should really take the time to do so for your own practice!
+:bulb: You could also build a function that ensures the connection closes after each operation, and you should really take the time to do so for your own practice!

 Edit your **app.py** file and add the `create_mongo_session()` helper function: